Search

 Openness is an environment where trust and visibility flourish, mainly through Open Source.
 The word open, which is part of the word, is vital.
 While open doesn’t mean all the code is open source on GitHub, primary pillars are based on open source.

 Openness avoids vendor lock-in.
-Opposite of buying a service where all of it is proprietary and like a black box to you, you could change vendors along the line as your data is stored in an Open Standards Data Lake File Format such as a Data Lake Table Format.
+Instead of buying a proprietary service that acts like a black box to you, you could change vendors along the line as your data is stored in an Open Standards Data Lake File Format such as a Data Lake Table Format.
 Your data connectors to integrate data into your Data Warehouse can be fixed manually in an emergency.
 Or the central Orchestration tool gets discontinued; you still have all the code and can run everything.

 The list here could go on and on.
 The main point is to work collaboratively and sustainably, especially in a world where resources are scarce.